 It is important for a lender, particularly one like Mary in the fact scenario set forth above, to consider why it is a borrower is interested in a wrap-around.
 Is it because the borrower does not qualify for traditional financing?
 If so, why?
 Borrowers interested in wrap-around mortgages may present fairly significant credit risks from the lender’s perspective.

 Lastly, it is important to note that a wrap-around mortgage can only be obtained on an existing loan that is assumable.
-If the existing mortgage is not assumable, a wrap-around mortgage may trigger an acceleration clause which requires the immediate repayment of the entire outstanding amount of the existing mortgage.
-Thus, it is important to make a careful review of the terms of the existing mortgage before considering a wrap-around mortgage.
+If the existing mortgage is not assumable, a wrap-around mortgage may trigger an acceleration clause that requires the immediate repayment of the entire outstanding amount of the existing mortgage.
+Thus, it is important to make a careful review of the terms of the existing mortgage before considering a wrap-around assumable mortgages in Florida.